BANSONGOING

 Private schools and privately funded libraries – including a church with a lending library – allege that the law violates their First Amendment free speech rights as private entities.
 Parents of students and minor library patrons argue that the law is a violation of their Fourteenth Amendment right to direct the education and development of their children, independent of State-controlled institutions.
 Finally, students and minor patrons of the privately funded libraries allege that the law violates their First Amendment right to read books their schools, libraries, and parents have determined are appropriate for their educational, social, and emotional development.

-A coalition that includes the Northwest Association of Independent Schools, private schools, parents, students, a community library, and a United Methodist Church, are seeking a preliminary injunction to suspend the law before the new school year begins in August 2024, and a permanent injunction to strike down the law as unconstitutional.
+A coalition that includes the Northwest Association of Independent Schools, private schools, parents, students, a community library, and a United Methodist Church, are seeking a preliminary injunction to suspend the law and a permanent injunction to strike down the law as unconstitutional.

 THE TEAM